GP remarked: "Your definition of 'laws' is: Identical parts or waves in identical circumstances always result in identical structures."

 --- Acceptance of nature ---

 "I remember," CP changed the subject, "is the fact that everything works according to laws, for the people, for the society to accept at all?"

 "That's a good question.
-You could have asked: Can people tell the truth? "
+You could have asked: Do people like the bare truth? "

 "So, the truth you're standing for," GP noted.

 "Everyone has the opportunity to refute my truth or to find one's own.

 I believe, following my truth, that one would then stand between the acceptance of reality and its own midpoints.
 For the aims in man, in society, of course, want to be realized.
 This is the truth in the way and it is probably rather ignored, because otherwise the goals would seem to be impossible to achieve.